oskarpihlak/aurora-doc/content/basics/_index.en.md

 # Basics

-Discover!!!! what Aurora is all about and the core-concepts behind it.
+Discover what Aurora is all about and the core-concepts behind it.
+Originally ...